EchoTeam/genappup/README.md

 # genappup

-A tool to generate appup-file, based on git information.
+A tool to generate Erlang appup files, based on git information.

-It checks diff between current HEAD and specified branch/revision, generates appup file and store it into src/{appname}.appup.src
+It analyzes diff between current HEAD and specified branch/revision, generates appup file and store it into src/{appname}.appup.src

-## Workflow with genappup
+## Basic workflow

 Common workflow for developers is: